agntcy/oasf/CONTRIBUTING.md

     involved.

 ---
 We require that every contribution to this repository is signed with a Developer Certificate of Origin.
 Additionally, please use your real name.
 We do not accept anonymous contributors nor those utilizing pseudonyms.

 Each commit must include a DCO which looks like this

 Signed-off-by: Jane Smith <jane.smith@email.com>

 You may type this line on your own when writing your commit messages.
 However, if your user.name and user.email are set in your git configs, you can use -s or --signoff to add the Signed-off-by line to the end of the commit message.

 * * *

-## OCSF Extensions
+## OASF Extensions

 The OCSF Schema can be extended by adding an extension that defines additional attributes, objects, profiles, event classes and/or categories.
 Extensions allow one to create vendor/customer specific schemas or augment an existing schema to better suit their custom requirements.
 Extensions can also be used to factor out non-essential schema domains keeping the core schema succinct.
 Extensions use the framework in the same way as a new schema, optionally creating categories, profiles or event classes from the dictionary.

-As with categories and event classes, extensions have unique IDs within the framework as well as their own versioning.
-The following sections provide guidelines to create extensions within OCSF.
+As with categories and base classes, extensions have unique IDs within the framework as well as their own versioning.
+The following sections provide guidelines to create extensions within OASF.

 ### Reserve a UID and Name for your extension: